Canoe: Modern canoes

 In 19th-century North America, the birch-on-frame construction technique evolved into the wood-and-canvas canoes made by fastening an external waterproofed canvas shell to planks and ribs by boat builders such as Old Town Canoe, E. M. White Canoe, Peterborough Canoe Company and at the Chestnut Canoe Company in New Brunswick.
-While similar to bark canoes in the use of ribs, and a waterproof covering, the construction method is different, being built by bending ribs over a solid mold.
+Though similar to bark canoes in the use of ribs, and a waterproof covering, the construction method is different, being built by bending ribs over a solid mold.
 Once removed from the mold, the decks, thwarts and seats are installed, and canvas is stretched tightly over the hull.
 The canvas is then treated with a combination of varnishes and paints to render it more durable and watertight.

 Although canoes were once primarily a means of transport, with industrialization they became popular as recreational or sporting watercraft.
-John MacGregor popularized canoeing through his books, and in 1866 founded the Royal Canoe Club in London and in 1880 the American Canoe Association.
-The Canadian Canoe Association was founded in 1900, and the British Canoe Union in 1936.
+John MacGregor popularized canoeing through his books, founding the Royal Canoe Club in London in 1866 and the American Canoe Association in 1880.
+The Canadian Canoe Association was founded in 1900 and the British Canoe Union in 1936.
+In Sweden, naval officer Carl Smith was both an enthusiastic promoter of canoeing and a designer of canoes, some experimental, at the end of the 19th century.

 Sprint canoe was a demonstration sport at the 1924 Paris Olympics and became an Olympic discipline at the 1936 Berlin Olympics.
-The International Canoe Federation was formed in 1946 and is the umbrella organization of all national canoe organizations worldwide.
+When the International Canoe Federation was formed in 1946, it became the umbrella organization of all national canoe organizations worldwide.

 Hull design

-Hull design must meet different, often conflicting, requirements for speed, carrying capacity, maneuverability, and stability The canoe's hull speed can be calculated using the principles of ship resistance and propulsion.
+Hull design must meet different, often conflicting, requirements for speed, carrying capacity, maneuverability, and stability.
+The canoe's hull speed can be calculated using the principles of ship resistance and propulsion.